microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

     Defines how an app today can subscribe to Push Notifications and send a payload down to the corresponding client.

-The below diagram is an illustration of the overall Push Flow that we have today:<br/>
+The below diagram is an illustration of the overall Push Flow that we have today:
 ![Legacy Flow For Windows App SDK](Legacy.png)

 ## The problems today

-**Portal Registration**: The entire Registration flow for Push is dependent on registering an app in the <br/> partner center portal by
+**Portal Registration**: The entire Registration flow for Push is dependent on registering an app in the partner center portal by
 [associating an app with the Windows Store](https://docs.microsoft.com/azure/notification-hubs/notification-hubs-windows-store-dotnet-get-started-wns-push-notification).
-As a result, non-store provisioned <br/> apps cannot use this feature.
+As a result, non-store provisioned apps cannot use this feature.

-**Client Registration**: Unpackaged 3rd party applications cannot register themselves as a Push target.<br/> The only way to get an implicit client side registration is to package the app as an MSIX Desktop Bridge<br/> or SSP which may not satisfy 3rd party requirements.
+**Client Registration**: Unpackaged 3rd party applications cannot register themselves as a Push target.
+The only way to get an implicit client side registration is to package the app as an MSIX Desktop Bridge or SSP which may not satisfy 3rd party requirements.

-**Push Channels**: All the channel APIs are dependent on the caller app having a store provisioned identity.<br/> This means that Win32 and unpackaged apps that are not store distributed cannot use our Public APIs.<br/> Sideloaded UWPs have exactly the same problem. <br/>
+**Push Channels**: All the channel APIs are dependent on the caller app having a store provisioned identity.
+This means that Win32 and unpackaged apps that are not store distributed cannot use our Public APIs.
+Sideloaded UWPs have exactly the same problem.

-**Activation**: When the OS receives a Push over the WNS socket, it signals the Background <br/>
-Infrastructure to trigger a task and run some code on the app's behalf.
-This flow is undefined for Win32 apps <br/> that need to use Push today due to the limitations described above.
+**Activation**: When the OS receives a Push over the WNS socket, it signals the Background Infrastructure to trigger a task and run some code on the app's behalf.
+This flow is undefined for Win32 apps that need to use Push today due to the limitations described above.

-**Channel Request Error Handling**: The channel APIs exposed today can throw exceptions via their Projections <br/> Some errors can be critical errors while others are retryable errors.
-The msdn guidance for retrying isn't <br/> very clear and has been the root cause of multiple app bugs in the past.
-We want to abstract away the details of <br/> channel retry operations for developers in Windows App SDK.
+**Channel Request Error Handling**: The channel APIs exposed today can throw exceptions via their Projections Some errors can be critical errors while others are retryable errors.
+The msdn guidance for retrying isn't very clear and has been the root cause of multiple app bugs in the past.
+We want to abstract away the details of channel retry operations for developers in Windows App SDK.

 # Description

-At a high level, we need to provide a way for all Win32 applications to subscribe to and receive Push notifications <br/> irrespective of their app type.
-This includes unpackaged apps and packaged win32 (MSIX Desktop Bridge, Sparse Signed Packages). <br/> Moreover, all Push scenarios should adhere to OS resource management policies like Power Saver, Network Attribution, <br/> Enterprise group policies etc. The Windows App SDK Push component will abstract away the complexities of dealing with WNS <br/> channel registrations and Push related activations as much as possible freeing the developer to focus on other app <br/> related challenges.
+At a high level, we need to provide a way for all Win32 applications to subscribe to and receive Push notifications irrespective of their app type.
+This includes unpackaged apps and packaged win32 (MSIX Desktop Bridge, Sparse Signed Packages).
+Moreover, all Push scenarios should adhere to OS resource management policies like Power Saver, Network Attribution, Enterprise group policies etc.
+The Windows App SDK Push component will abstract away the complexities of dealing with WNS channel registrations and Push related activations as much as possible freeing the developer to focus on other app related challenges.

 We will prioritize the following feature set for Windows App SDK: